tc39/notes/es9/2018-03/mar-22.md

 DE: Great, I just wanted to mention that Jason and Till are not the only Mozillian are not the only Mozillians that helped.
 We've also had a lot of great specification reviews from Boris Zbarsky and Anne van Kesternen, in HTML and WebIDL, and these sorts of things, so thanks.

 AK: About the V8 implementation, we thought this would be a lot of work.
 This turned out to be fun for Jacob but not that hard, actually. there's a lot of work to do on the various runtime implementation.
-I'm not worried about that, implemeting this in multiple engine would require a lot more of work.
+I'm not worried about that, implementing this in multiple engine would require a lot more of work.

 TST: I agree.